ZeyadAbbas/quran-image-generator/README.md

 The program has a file that you need to open to customize the images, that file is `config.yaml`.
 In there, there are options to change with descriptions next to them acting as documentation.

+You have the ability to use any quran and translation fonts you like.
+However, there has been ones provided for you in `assets/fonts`.
+If you would like to add your own, you should follow the instructions in the config file.

+There is a config option for you to generate random Quran verses for you every time you run the program.
+This can be useful if you want daily Quran verses to be uploaded.

 The program uses the [Quran.com](https://quran.com/1) api to get all the verses and their translations, this means that if a language is supported by Quran.com, then it's supported by the program.